ARM-software/arm-trusted-firmware/docs/design_documents/rse.rst

 - ``Pointer-access messaging``: The message header and the payload are separated and they are conveyed in different ways.
-The header is sent over the channels, similar to the embedded messaging but the payload is copied over by RSS core (or by DMA) between the sender and the receiver.
+The header is sent over the channels, similar to the embedded messaging but the payload is copied over by RSE core (or by DMA) between the sender and the receiver.
 This could be useful in the case of long messages because transaction time is less compared to the embedded messaging mode.
-Small payloads are copied by the RSS core because setting up DMA would require more CPU cycles.
-The payload is either copied into an internal buffer or directly read-written by RSS.
-Actual behavior depends on RSS setup, whether the partition supports memory-mapped ``iovec``.
-Therefore, the sender must handle both cases and prevent access to the memory, where payload data lives, while the RSS handles the request.
+Small payloads are copied by the RSE core because setting up DMA would require more CPU cycles.
+The payload is either copied into an internal buffer or directly read-written by RSE.
+Actual behavior depends on RSE setup, whether the partition supports memory-mapped ``iovec``.
+Therefore, the sender must handle both cases and prevent access to the memory, where payload data lives, while the RSE handles the request.

-The RSS communication layer supports both ways of messaging in parallel.
+The RSE communication layer supports both ways of messaging in parallel.
 It is decided at runtime based on the message size which way to transfer the message.

 .. code-block:: bash